Vyral/chris-remmes/_posts/2019-05-01-are-you-about-to-be-an-empty-nester.md

 youtube_code: 'https://youtu.be/-710WEMohoM'
 ---

 {% include youtube.html %}In the next couple of months, millions of students will be graduating and moving out of their parents home.
-If you're a soon-to-be empty nester considering downsizing or making a move, let's get together to discuss your options\!
+If you're a soon-to-be empty nester considering downsizing or making a move, let's get together to discuss your options\!&nbsp;&nbsp;